medopaw/uruk/README.md

 1. If `python.sh` exists under current directory, then it will be run.
 2. Otherwise, Uruk will look into a folder named `python`.
 If such folder doesn't exist, Uruk will list all folders and `.sh` files and ask you to choose.
-3. Uruk will first check  `python/custom.conf` or `python/default.conf` and retrieve name(s) from it and repeat the process.
-4. If  `python/custom.conf` or `python/default.conf` doesn't exist, Uruk will try to run `python/install.conf`.
-If failed, you need to choose.
+3. Uruk will try to run `python/install.sh`.
+If failed, a message will be printed to ask you to specify target(s).